 The damages that Hulu would need to pay in compensation for its sharing of its subscribers' information depends critically on what was illegal: was it illegal for Hulu to share its customers' information, or was it illegal for Hulu not to disclose that it was doing so.
 If it was illegal for Hulu to share its subscribers' information, then the aggregate damage that Hulu is responsible for is \$22.9 million for each month that the sharing had been undisclosed.
 However, some customers like having their data shared, and this aggregate nets their gains from the losses that people who dislike sharing incurred.
-To obtain Pareto neutral compensation on a person-by-person basis, the \$22.80 would not be enough to compensate the people who were hurt by the sharing: the people who liked the sharing would need to contribute their gains too.
-We can calculate the welfare impact separately for people who like sharing and people who dislike sharing.
+To obtain Pareto neutral compensation on a person-by-person basis, the \$22.80 would not be enough to compensate the people who were hurt by the sharing: the people who like d the sharing and people who dislike sharing.
 Among the Hulu subscribers who have a negative WTP for sharing, the aggregate loss in welfare is \$30.4 million.
 Hulu subscribers who have a positive WTP for sharing obtained an aggregate gain of \$7.50 million.
 For Hulu to be able to compensate the people who were hurt from its sharing, Hulu would need to pay \$30.4, since it does not have the ability to claw back compensation from the people who gained.